 Melissa Summerfield was born and raised in Anchorage, and loves adventuring through Alaska’s wilderness.
 She has an associate’s degree in business administration and accounting from Alaska Career College.
 Melissa’s passion for gymnastics led her to compete for ten years before an injury ended her athletic career.
 She has been around dogs her entire life, and is currently owned by Apollo, a husky/lab mix.

 Lindsay Mondschein, On-Call Daycare Teacher

 Lindsay joined Dog Tired in September of 2009.
 She grew up in Pennsylvania and attended Conisius College in Buffalo, NY, where she earned a degree in psychology and animal behavior science.
 Prior to moving to Anchorage, Lindsay was an adoption counselor at the Erie County SPCA matching families to their lifetime companions.
 She also interned as a zoo keeper at the Buffalo Zoo.
 Lindsay has two adopted dogs and a cat that now run her life.
 Lindsay is a PCSA Advanced Certified Pet Care Technician.

-Anna Sophia Roberts, On-Call Daycare Teacher
+Travis Turner – On-Call Daycare Teacher

 In Memory of Normandy Banks

 Normandy Banks was an integral part of Dog Tired operations.
 His office was always open to anyone in need of a hug, a kiss, a laugh or (one) listening ear.
 Norm was rescued in 2012 through Friends of Pets, and was a community booster who enjoyed visiting local businesses while on Dog Tired errands with Miss Kari.
 Pick up his business card in the lobby, and follow Norm’s daily activities on his Facebook page entitled ‘Moments of Norm.’
 Normandy passed away unexpectedly on March 19, 2014.